stoyan-stoyanov/llmflows/docs/user_guide/LLMFlows with FastAPI.md

 ```

 ## Guide
-In this guide we are going to see how we can create a simple fastaAPI app and use LLMFlows to build a LLM-powered web app.
+In this guide, we are going to see how we can create a simple fastaAPI app and use
+LLMFlows to build a LLM-powered web app.

-Let's start by creating a simple fastAPI app.
-To start we need to install `fastapi` and `uvicorn`.
+Let's start by creating our fastAPI app.
+For this, we need to install `fastapi` and
+`uvicorn`.

 ```
 pip install fastapi uvicorn